SubodhS-Projects/HR-Interactive-Dashboard/README.md

 ### Steps to Explore
 1. Clone this repository or download it as ZIP
-2. Open `Product Data Analysis Dashboard.pbit` in Power BI Desktop
+2. Open `HR Interactive Dashboard.pbit` in Power BI Desktop
 3. Review the visuals and interact with filters

 ---